 The course traces the changes in American political culture in the 20th century, focusing on the way that mass media, along with advertising and public relations, have affected both the practice and the public understanding of politics and democracy.
 The readings and lectures are designed to integrate political and cultural history; political science work on campaigns, elections, and the presidency; and work in journalism and communications.

-The course examines the 2012 election in its historical context.
+The course examines the current election in its historical context.
 Studying the history of the campaign and its practices and institutions should encourage students to think in a more rigorous, scholarly way about a topic that many of us will be talking about anyway this fall.
 As a class, we’ll follow the ups and downs and twists and turns of the election season.
 But we’ll also try to understand how campaigns have come to take the form that they do.
 We’ll use the insights of political scientists to challenge conventional wisdom and journalistic clichés, and we’ll study media and communications research to understand how the election is portrayed to voters.

 The course aims to acquaint students with important recent work in U.S. history.
 We will read one book each week, moving through the postwar period.
 We also try to identify what makes works of history distinctive and important as historiographical contributions.

 This course is designed to introduce graduate students to the practice of conducting research in U.S. history and turning that research into written work.
 Students may choose a topic in any area they wish, although the focus of the reading will be on post-World War II American political history, and my own ability to give advice on subjects far afield from my own expertise may be limited.
 The course emphasizes the development of skills that students will need as professional scholars, including oral and written presentation, critiquing the work of others, and engaging in spontaneous debate about historical matters.